blanca-romero-mila/blanca-romero-mila.github.io/README.md

 - Supported clinical engineers with equipment management in Intensive Care Units
 - Assisted the Neuromodulation Unit with navigated transcranial magnetic stimulation for motor cortex mapping

-### Engineer Intern | BCN3D Technologies
-*Jun 2019 - Sept 2019*
-- Collaborated with a team of engineers to develop a novel viscous lithography printer for 3D surgical models and prosthetics
-- Conducted comprehensive patent research to assess existing technologies and ensure the novelty of the design

 ## 🚀 PROJECTS & CERTIFICATES

 ### STEM Business Concepts for Scientists Certificate